-We believe customer service is a cornerstone of our business.
-Our strategy is to demonstrate that we are reliable, technical experts, that we are simple to interact with and that, in the event of a service failure, we are responsive and courteous as we work to resolve the issue.
-Accordingly, we make a concerted effort to continually improve each customer's experience and have made significant investments in our people, processes and technology to enhance our customers' experience and to reduce the need for customers to contact us.
+We believe the customer experience is a cornerstone of our business.
+Our call center strategy is to demonstrate that we are reliable support experts, that are simple to interact with and work to the best of our ability to resolve the issue.
+Accordingly, we make a concerted effort to continually improve each customer interaction and have made significant investments in our people, processes and technology to enhance our customers' experience and to reduce the need for customers to contact us.

-The insights from operational customer service metrics help us focus our product and network improvement efforts.
-Listening to and acting upon feedback is a major pillar in our customer experience program and as such we review feedback as part of our daily operations.
+The insights from operational customer service metrics and our customer surveys help us focus our product, technology, process, and network improvement efforts.
+Listening to and acting upon customer and agent feedback is a major pillar in our customer experience program and as such we review feedback as part of our on-going operations.

-We provide technical service to our customers 24 hours a day, seven days a week, and we have systems that allow our customer care centers to be accessed and managed remotely in the event that systems functionality is temporarily lost, which provides our customers access to customer service with limited disruption.
+From a call center operations standpoint, we provide technical and account support service to our customers 24 hours a day, seven days a week, and we have systems that allow our customer care centers to be accessed and managed remotely in the event that systems functionality is temporarily lost, which provides our customers access to customer service with limited disruption.
+To ensure the highest quality support, we have call routing to specialized agents based on certain call types.
+We continue to work on simplifying and improving our agent toolset to better serve our customer needs.